Nanosecond machine learning event classification with boosted decision trees in FPGA for high energy physics: Details of the ML training

 \subsection{Electron vs.\ photon}

 Electron and photon samples were obtained from ref.~\cite{Mendeley:2017} described elsewhere \cite{Paganini:2017dwg,Paganini:2017hrr}.

-A sample of 400k electrons ($e^{+}$) is considered signal and 400k photons ($\gamma$) is considered as background.
-These samples use GEANT4~\cite{Agostinelli:2002hh}, a first principles simulation that describes the interaction of each particle with the detector, to implement a $480\,\textrm{mm}^{3}$ section of a calorimeter \cite{deOliveira:2018lqd} that is inspired by the ATLAS liquid argon calorimeter \cite{Aad:2010ai}.
+A sample of 400k positrons ($e^{+}$) is considered signal and 400k photons ($\gamma$) is considered as background.
+The detector simulation is done with GEANT4~\cite{Agostinelli:2002hh}, a first principles simulation that describes the interaction of each particle with the detector, to implement a $480\,\textrm{mm}^{3}$ section of a calorimeter \cite{deOliveira:2018lqd} that is inspired by the ATLAS liquid argon calorimeter \cite{Aad:2010ai}.
 The calorimeter has three alternating layers of lead absorber material and active liquid argon.
 The variables derived from measurements in the three layers are denoted with subscripts $0$, $1$, and $2$ in increasing distance from the collision axis.

 We consider a total of eight input variables that capture the pattern of energy deposits in the calorimeter: $E_0$, $E_1$, $f_0$, $f_1$, $s_d$, $\sigma_{s_d}$, $l_d$, and $l_{d^2}$.
 These variables are listed in table \ref{table:vars_ey} \cite{deOliveira:2018lqd,lateralDepth2}.
 A subset of four of the following variables are used for the benchmark configuration: $E_0$, $f_1$, $s_d$, and $\sigma_{s_d}$.
 The distributions are shown in figure \ref{fig:vars_ey}.